alexberriman/newtondb/README.md

 ### Committing mutations

-Mutations are only persisted to the original data source when `.commit()` is called on your chain:
+Mutations are only persisted to the original data source when `.commit` is called on your chain.

 ```ts
 $.scientists